fazil-shaik/JobsWebApp/README.md

 Usage
 Open the frontend application in your browser.
-Enter a search term in the input field and click the "Search" button.
+Signup if u did'nt registered or else login to the site Enter a search term in the input field and click the "Search" button.
 View the list of job results, and click on "View Job" to open job details in a new tab.
 Toggle between light and dark modes using the "Dark Mode" button.